indy-lab/war-of-words-2/README.md

 ```

 The interpretation of the latent features is in `4-analysis/notebooks/latent-features.ipynb`.
+The interpretation of the text features is in `4-analysis/notebooks/text-features.ipynb`.
 Each of the scripts above also have a corresponding notebook, so that the outputs is easily accessed through notebook readers (such as on GitHub).

 ## Requirements